 Sometimes tests need to be modified to accommodate the peculiarities of not having a stomach.
 Gestational diabetes is a common problem during pregnancy that can lead to complications for both mother and baby.
 To screen for it, it is standard for pregnant women to have a sugar load test in which they have to drink a large amount of a sugary liquid in a very short time.
-Because TG patients can’t tolerate that much sugar, Delaney used a different method.
+Because TG patients can neither tolerate too much sugar nor drink large amounts of fluid in a short time, Delaney used a different method.

 “I couldn’t do a sugar load on her, the one hour sugar – you just can’t handle the sugar – so I just did a fasting blood sugar.”

 When a woman’s post-TG condition creates a problem for normal testing procedures Delaney says, “There are little nuances that you can work around.”

 Another possibility with post-TG mothers that can cause problems is adhesions, a common effect of abdominal surgery.
 These fibrous bands of scar tissue can cause mild to acute pain both during pregnancy and postpartum.